 We decided on the latter and headed off towards Whitehaven, a small coastal town with some pretention to fame.
-It had been settled around the 10th century but the Irish-Norse Vikings.
+It had been settled around the tenth century by the Irish-Norse Vikings.
 The area has many legends and stories that connect the land across the Irish sea to this.
-The town is the most complete example of a Georgian planned building project and the neat right angled streets have been credited as being the inspiration behind the planning of New York City, as well as having links with George Washington’s family.
+The town is the most complete example of a Georgian planned building project and the neat right-angled streets have been credited as being the inspiration behind the planning of New York City, as well as having links with George Washington’s family.
 We were to visit another place at the end of the trip with American ties… but we didn’t know that yet.

 Continue reading at France & Vincent